 This all-out 1973 Chevrolet Camaro is documented by Motion Performance co-founder Joel Rosen and also believed to be the last Baldwin-Motion Phase III equipped Camaro completed in-house and later sold.
 It was originally built up & owned by Rosen’s best mechanic, Dominick LoPinto, who converted this Camaro into a full blown Phase III for his personal consumption at Motion Performance w/Mr. Motion’s blessings.
 Dominik borrowed money from Joel to fund his new Camaro & was making payments until he decided to put her up for sale on Motion Performance’s front lot.

 Along came its 2nd owner, Ray Ongaro, a trucker driving by w/a passion for Drag Racing & noticed the car, as he returned several weeks later to make a deal for $8,000. & took his new prize home.
 He then painted the car green & started attending many race events in the New York/New Jersey area over the next 10 years.
 After tweaking his new Camaro he was able to make 9.8 sec.
 1/4 mile passes & actually won the “National Super Pro” title at Bristol Dragway in 1981.
 He finally sold the Camaro in 1983 to its 3rd owner, an unknown caretaker (as of this writing), as his 16 year old son wanted it for his High School driver LOL.
-After 10 years of being sold…his Son actually bought it back from its 3rd owner & the 2 of them, Father & Son, did a ground up restoration together c.2004 & putting her back to her exact original Baldwin Motion livery.
+After 10 years of being sold…his Son actually bought it back from its 3rd owner & the 2 of them, Father & Son, restored it nicely.
 The Ongaro’s kept it at that time for around another 10 years (20 years total of ownership).
 It was then passed on to essentially its 5th owner, Eugene Struthers of Tarpon Springs, Florida.
-At that time a car spotter friend, Scott, of its next owner Dave Belks from Davenport, Iowa, saw it for sale on the cover of an Auto Trader Mag around 2004 & Mr. Belks became the next proud caretaker for the next 3 years. got it in a feature article in “Super Chevy” magazine in June 2006 (included) when they were honoring the Baldwin Motion name.
+At that time a car spotter friend, Scott, of its next owner Dave Belks from Davenport, Iowa, saw it for sale on the cover of an Auto Trader Mag around 2005.
+Mr. Belks became the next proud caretaker for the next 3 years & did a concours restoration putting her back to her exact original Baldwin Motion livery.
+He proudly displayed it at the MCACN convention (the Muscle Car & Corvette Nationals) & he got it in a feature article in “Super Chevy” magazine in June 2006 (included) when they were honoring the Baldwin Motion name.
 It was then sold to the Todd Werner Collection, famous for its fabulous Sox & Martin & Dick Landy Mopar race cars where it stayed until our recent acquisition from Todd’s Collection.
 Its restoration caliber is simply incredible having perfect paintwork w/a very detailed engine compartment yet still only showing a mere 19K original miles from new.

 Featuring this unusual original ’73 color of Light Copper Metallic (#60) exterior base/clear coat paint with bold White Motion Performance stripes over a businesslike black interior, this wild Motion Performance Phase III Camaro features a really hot 454 LS-6 Chevy motor w/475 HP underneath its aggressive L88-style hood, backed by a TurboHydro manual shift automatic transmission w/4.10 gears set up for the 1/4 mile track.
 In addition to sporty bucket seats, the Camaro is equipped with a floor console with a wild race proven quick shifter, a basic AM radio, dual sideview mirrors and a complete Motion-installed racing roll bar.
 Casting a menacing presence with period-style American Racing wheels sporting a set of Mickey Thompson S/S Indy 70 Profile tires, this all-out 1973 Motion Performance Phase III Camaro marks the end of a legendary era.